sapphi-red/parallel-js-plugin-experiment/research-for-design.md

 Examples:

 - `hasEmitted` in `vite:css-post`
-  - This variable is used to only output a file once among different output formats.
-If there's a way to store data associated to the whole bundle instance, it can be thread safe.
+  - This variable is used to output a file only once among different output formats.
+If there's a way to store data associated with the entire bundle instance, it can be thread-safe.
 - `manifest` in `vite:manifest`
   - This is similar to `hasEmitted` in `vite:css-post`.
 This variable is used to collect data from all bundles and output that data once on the last processed bundle.
 - `warnCache` in `ssr-styles`(nuxt)
   - This Map is used to output the same warning only once.
-Vite's `logger` has `warnOnce` method, but Rollup only have `this.warn`.
+Vite's `logger` has a `warnOnce` method, but Rollup only has `this.warn`.

 #### (A5b) Single file component related